All Episodes

 We're trying.

-Now I will say this.
+Now, I will say this.

-If in fact you, you know, to get to beat electorally this government has a an act of plunder, legal plunder, which is what it's become.
+If, in fact, you, you know, to get to beat electorally this government has an act of plunder, legal plunder, which is what it's become, most of what government does is in the category of transfer payments, taking money from one person and giving to another.

-And you know, that's something that you or I couldn't do on the street without being accused of a crime, and yet we hire members of Congress to do it on a daily basis.
+And, you know, that's something that you or I couldn't do on the street without being accused of a crime, and yet we hire members of Congress to do it on a daily basis.

-But but to get around that, if you have the right economic policies, for instance, you will see a rising tide of private economic growth.
+But to get around that, if you have the right economic policies, for instance, you will see a rising tide of private economic growth.

-People will all make more money, they'll feel better, and they won't feel the need for a handout, and then they'll vote for free market conservatives.
+They'll feel better, and they won't feel the need for a handout, and then they'll vote for free market conservatives.

-So I I do think there's an equilibrium here.
+I do think there's an equilibrium here.

 I wouldn't despair too much, Mark.